Albert II, Margrave of Meissen

-He was the eldest son of Henry III, Margrave of Meissen by his first wife, Constantia of Austria.
+He was the eldest son of Henry III, Margrave of Meissen, and his first wife, Constantia of Austria.

 Life

-In 1265 Margrave Henry III granted the Landgraviate of Thuringia and the Palatinate to Albert and the Margraviate of Landsberg in the Osterland to his younger brother Dietrich.
-Henry III kept for himself the Margraviates of Meissen and Lusatia as a formal power over his sons.
+In 1265, Henry III, Margrave of Meissen granted the Landgraviate of Thuringia and the County Palatine to his son Albert, while assigning the Margraviate of Landsberg in the Osterland to his younger son Dietrich.
+Henry III retained the Margraviates of Meissen and Lusatia as a formal overlordship over his sons.

-In June 1255 Albert married Margaret of Sicily, the daughter of Emperor Frederick II, who was also King of Sicily, and Isabella of England.
-Margaret, also known as Margaret of Schwaben was a sister of Henry Otto, also known as Carlotto.
-As a dowry the Pleissnerland was pledged to the House of Wettin.
+In 1255, Albert married Margaret of Sicily, daughter of Emperor Frederick II and his third wife, Isabella of England.
+As part of the marriage settlement, the Pleissnerland was pledged to the House of Wettin.

 Albert and Margaret had five children: